ISpillMyDrink/OpenSuperClone/README.md

 * Refactoring of codebase (get rid of -fcommon flag)
 * Implement DKMS for driver (un-)installation
 * Remove requirement for running as root
-* Get completely rid of GTK2 code
 * Add configuration files and presets for settings

-#### 💣 Known Issues

-* OSCViewer is extremely buggy in GTK3, it is recommended to build it with GTK2 for the time being

 ## 💾 Installation